-'Soul Machine' is 12-Bit Crunch's brand new Kontakt Instrument.
+'Soul Machine' is 12-Bit Crunch's second Kontakt Instrument.
 Like 'Jazz Machine', it's part sample-player and part chord-generator with MIDI export functionality:

 Once again, seven chord types, played on four vintage instruments that this time define the sound of golden-era Soul music: